HomeESA by StateESA Letter Illinois

 +

 It is, as long as a Illinois-licensed mental health professional actually evaluates you.
-The law cares about licensure and a real assessment, not the format, so a telehealth visit produces a letter that is just as valid in Illinois as an in-person one.
+The law cares about licensure and a real assessment, not the format, so a telehealth visit produces a letter that’s just as valid in Illinois as an in-person one.

 Can a Illinois landlord verify my ESA letter?